 - Preheat the oven to 350 degrees F. To a blender, add the eggs, sugar, brown sugar, ground cinnamon, ginger, nutmeg, salt and coconut milk.
 Pulse until very smooth.
 Next, add the smashed sweet potato and pulse again until pureed and very smooth, about 1 minute.
 Remove the pie crust from the fridge and brush the edges with egg wash.
 Pour in the filling and transfer to the oven to bake for 45 to 50 minutes, until set but still wobbly in the center.
 Allow to set for 3 to 4 hours before slicing.

-- To assemble: Transfer the 7-minute frosting to the top of the pie.
+- Transfer the marshmallow frosting to the top of the pie.
 Smooth it out creating little swoops all to your liking.
 Using a blow torch, torch the top to give it a nice meringue browned effect.
 Slice up and serve.